BBVA/docker-hdfs-alluxio-spark/README.md

     export ALLUXIO_RAM_FOLDER=${ALLUXIO_RAM_FOLDER:-"/mnt/ramdisk"}
     export ALLUXIO_UNDERFS_ADDRESS=${ALLUXIO_UNDERFS_ADDRESS:-"hdfs://hdfs-namenode:8020"}

-If not set, you can see in that snipper the default values for each variable.
+If not set, you can see in that snippet the default values for each variable.
 More can be added by following the alluxio conifguration guideline.

 ## SPARK image